 Senior/Subordinate Lien - The District shall utilize both a senior and a subordinate lien structure.
-The choice of lien will be determined based on such factors as overall cost of debt, impact on debt service, impact on water and wastewater rates, and marketing considerations.
+The choice of lien will be determined based on such factors as overall cost of debt, impact on debt service, impact on water, wastewater and recycled water rates, and marketing considerations.